ACB-Bible/BibleDB/Readme.md

 <h6 align="center">Good luck with your efforts!</h6>

-<h6 align="center" title="God's Word Is Not For Sale">BibleDB Project Copyright © Free - Inspired by God</h3>
+<h6 align="center" title="God's Word Is Not For Sale">BibleDB Project No Copyright © It's Free - Inspired by God</h3>